 On January 31st 2020, the United Kingdom (UK) officially left the European Union (EU), resulting in a transition period due to end on December 31st 2020, during which EU pharmaceutical laws will still be applicable to the UK.

-During the next 11 months, Pharmaceutical Companies based in the UK will be responsible for ensuring the necessary changes have been made so their products remain compliant with EU law and remain on the EU market.
+On the other side, pharmaceutical companies based in the UK will be responsible for ensuring the necessary changes have been made so their products remain compliant with EU law and remain on the EU market.

-After this transition period, the following entities should be relocated in the EU territory:
+After the transition period, the following entities should be relocated in the EU territory:

 - Qualified Persons for Pharmacovigilance (QPPVs).

 - Minor Use/Minor Species (MUMS) / Limited markets classification holders.